webmeshproj/webmesh/README.md

 The network supports role-based access control and can be configured to allow or deny access to specific services and operations to specific nodes.
 The same goes for network access controls.
 This is the recommended way to run the network, but insecure options are provided for testing and development purposes.
+The current supported authentication methods are:

+- mTLS
+- LDAP
+- Basic Auth

 Examples of different topologies and usages can be found in the [examples](examples/) directory.
 More examples and documentation will be added as the project matures.